quilter-smctighe/quilter-smctighe/README.md

 ### About Me!

-- 🔭 I’m currently working on: Hashicorp Packer and Terraform as part of IaC and Automation.
+- 🔭 I’m currently working on: Hashicorp Packer, Terraform as part of IaC and Automation.
-- 🌱 I’m currently learning: VMware VCAP > VCIX.
+- 🌱 I’m currently learning/studing for: VMware VCIX.
 - 📫 How to reach me: stefan.mctighe@quilter.com.
+- ⚡ VMware vExpert, VMware VCAP Design
 - 😄 Pronouns: He | Him
--